-Why you don’t hear about software failures
+Why you don’t hear about ERP failures

-The examples linked from this page are but the tip of the software failure iceberg.
+The examples linked from this page are but the tip of the ERP failure iceberg.
 Since people seldom hear about these failures, they underestimate the difficulty of selecting the software in the first place.

 Where the problems start